 - Potato (fresh);

 First off, I think it’s important to be realistic.

-No matter how good our intentions, for many of us a little food waste is almost always going to happen.
+No matter how good our intentions are, for many of us, a little food waste is almost always going to happen.

 The issue is the scale of food waste currently, which is simply unsustainable.